home-assistant/home-assistant.io/source/_integrations/cookidoo.markdown

 ## To-do lists

 There are two non-sortable to-do lists added in this integration.
-One containing all ingredients which are part of a recipe and can therefore only be `checked` and **not** `created`, `delete` or `renamed`.
-The second to-do list contains additional items, which can be `created`, `delete`, and `updated` but do not have a `description`.
+One containing all ingredients which are part of a recipe and can therefore only be `checked` and **not** `created`, `deleted` or `renamed`.
+The second to-do list contains additional items, which can be `created`, `deleted`, and `updated` but do not have a `description`.

 ## Actions